edmarkovich/pi-productivity/README.md

 ```

 ## src/config.py
-You can change settings in  [src/config.py](src/config.py) to change:
+You can change settings in [src/config.py](src/config.py) to control:
-- Which GPIO pins the lights and button are wired to. **Note: you must either use the same numbers in your setup or change these settings**
+- Which GPIO pins the lights and button are wired to.
+-- **Note: you must either use the same pins in your setup or change these settings**
 - Refresh frequency
 - Thresholds for the lights to come on
 - Pattern to recognize done and undone tasks